tlamart/100-days-of-code/log.md

 **Today's Progress:** Watched lecture from weeks 3 and 4, finished tideman !
 And started week 4 exercices.

 **Thoughts:** Still (re)discovering a lot of stuff !
 I'm enjoying every moments of the journey so far !

+### Day 4: January 5, 2025

+**Today's Progress:** Still working on week's 4 exercices.

+**Thoughts:** It's getting a little bit redundant ...
+I was hoping of being done with C exercice but It seems that It'll be for tomorrow, or even for in 2 days.